Head of Suntrap

 Cynthia the corn snake is our friendly resident born in 2005.
 Corn Snakes are found in the corn fields of central and north America.
 They eat the mice that would otherwise eat the corn, so they are quite popular with farmers!

-We have a variety of chickens at Suntrap.
-In the evenings they roost in their pens, during the day they have free range of the Suntrap gardens.
-They do not go on outreach visits.
+We have a variety of wonderful chickens at Suntrap.
+In the evenings they roost in their comfy pens, during the day they have free range of the Suntrap gardens.
+They unfortunately do not go on outreach visits, they're too fast and like to keep an eye on things here at Suntrap!

-Our giant African land snails have no bones, no legs but can get around!
+Our amazing giant African land snails have no bones and no legs but can get around pretty quickly!
 They have hard shells for protection and hide inside when they are scared.

-Chip was named by visitors at one of our open days.
+Chip our sweet rabbit was named by visitors at one of our open days.
 She is now quite an old lady, so she has a quiet life here at Suntrap and doesn't go on outreach visits.

 The European common toad protects themselves by puffing up to look bigger than and can produce a nasty taste from their glands.
 It lives in damp places in Europe, NW Africa and Asia.
-Our toad is too old to go on outreach visits.
+Our toad is sadly too old to go on outreach visits, he's too busy keeping things in check at HQ.

 Our Tortoise Sasha, is a fairly new addition to the Suntrap pets.
 He loves outdoor adventures on sunny days but isn't old enough to visit schools yet.